icwu97/AB-Testing-for-new-function/README.md

 Since the p-value is less than or equal to 0.05, we reject the null hypothesis.
 This means that the average time spent using the app in the experimental group is significantly higher than in the control group.
 Since the average time people use the app is our main metric, this result is critical.

-## The average number of app usage per person.
+## The average number of app usage per person. - App use times

 ```
 import matplotlib.pyplot as plt